owenkaplinsky/MCP-Blockly/README.md

 npm start
 ```

-Open your browser and navigate to http://127.0.0.1:8080 to begin building.
+After that, it will open a tab in your browser and you can start building!

 ## How It Works